NIU at a Glance

 NIU celebrates diversity in all its forms including gender, race, ethnicity, ability, spirituality, sexuality, age and all individual identities.
-We believe that engaging across differences enriches our students’ learning at personal growth while at NIU.
+We believe that engaging across differences enriches our students’ learning and personal growth while at NIU.

 Total Student Enrollment: 17,169 (Fall 2018)

 - Undergraduate: 12,788